intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 **Lesson 4: Intel MPX provides no temporal protection.**
 Current design of MPX protects only against spatial (out-of-bounds accesses) but not temporal (dangling pointers) errors.
-All other tested approaches---AddressSanitizer, SoftBound, and SafeCode---guarantee some form of temporal safety.
+All other tested approaches---AddressSanitizer, SoftBound, and SAFECode---guarantee some form of temporal safety.
 We believe MPX can be enhanced for temporal safety without harming performance, similar to SoftBound.

 **In conclusion**, we can say that MPX has a potential for becoming the memory protection tool of choice, but currently, AddressSanitizer is the only production-ready option.
 Even though it provides weaker security guarantees than the other techniques, its current implementation is better in terms of performance and usability.
-SoftBound and SafeCode are research prototypes and they have issues that restrict their usage in real-world applications (although SoftBound provides higher level of security).
+SoftBound and SAFECode are research prototypes and they have issues that restrict their usage in real-world applications (although SoftBound provides higher level of security).
 Both implementations of MPX do not support C programming idioms to the full extent, which causes a significant number of false positives in complex programs.
 GCC implementation is less susceptible to them, but it comes at a cost of worse performance.